Traders bet on EADS bounce as merger with BAE faces hurdles

 ALTERNATIVE ARBITRAGE APPROCHES

-Positioning since the EADS selloff among merger arbitrage traders sceptical of a deal also points to potential EADS outperformance.
+Positioning since the EADS selloff among merger arbitrage traders skeptical of a deal also points to potential EADS outperformance.

 "We should have a lot of political noise in the coming days, weeks and months ... we believe there's at least a 50 percent chance the deal will not go through," a Paris-based risk arbitrage trader said.